hstreamdb/docs-next/docs/platform/subscription-in-platform.md

-# Create and Manage Subscriptions in HStream Platform
+# Create and Manage Subscriptions

 This tutorial guides you on how to create and manage subscriptions in HStream Platform.